bunnykek/Gaana-dl/README.md

 python gaana.py https://gaana.com/album/bad-girls-like-you-english-version https://gaana.com/album/saiyaara-hindi-2025

 ```
 Quality and download path can be changed from `config.py` file.
 The files will be save in the ``Gaana-dl/Downloads/`` directory

 #### To-do
-[ ] Playlist support
+[ ] Playlists support
 [ ] Podcasts support

 If you find this tool helpful, please give it a ⭐ on GitHub!
 *Made with ❤️ for music lovers*
 #### Disclaimer
 I will not be responsible for how you use Gaana-dl.